Graduate Admission Requirements

 - The Education programs have rolling admissions deadlines to ensure maximum flexibility for our applicants

 - Up to 9 credit hours can be transferred from other institutions (many institutions only allow up to 6 transfer credits)

 - Enrollment begins in mid-March for the following academic year to give students additional time to plan

 - GVSU allows you up to 8 years to complete your graduate program (more time than most other institutions)

 All students seeking degree, endorsement, approval, license, or certificate change must be formally admitted to graduate study.
 When completing the graduate application, be sure to check the box for "degree-seeking," even if you are applying for an endorsement, approval, license, or certificate change.

-- Application Materials: Graduate application, application fee, official transcripts from all previous colleges or universities attended, and copies of teaching/administrative certificates if required for program admission or approved waiver
+- You must provide Official Transcripts from all previous colleges or universities attended, and copies of teaching/administrative certificates if required for your program.

 Policies and Procedures